danielang2020/danielang2020.github.io/books/designing_data-Intensive_applications/ddia.md

 ### Column-Oriented Storage
 > In order to process a query, a row-oriented storage engine still needs to load all of those rows(each consisting of over 100 attributes) from disk into memory, parse them, and filter out those that don't meet the required conditions.
 That can take a long time.

 > The idea behind column-oriented storage is simple: don't store all the values from one row together, but store all the values from each column together instead.
-If each column is stored in a seperate file, a query only needs to read and parse those columns that are used in that query, which can save a lot of work.
+If each column is stored in a sepsrate file, a query only needs to read and parse those columns that are used in that query, which can save a lot of work.
 ![](img/310.png)

 > The column-oriented storage layout relies on each column file containing the rows in the same order.
 Thus, if you need to reassemble an entire row, you can take the 23rd entry from each of the individual column files and put them together to form the 23rd row of the table.